Statoil/libnex/README.md

 ## Introduction ##
 Nex2ecl is an application for converting Nexus plot files to Eclipse summaries.
 In the current version nex is supported on Linux and OSX.
-After installation the application can be launched from terminal with the command `nex2ecl`.
+After installation the application can be run from terminal with the command `nex2ecl`.

 ## Installation ##